 Any context that was established with the caller prior to requesting a call-back should be preserved while the caller is in the virtual queue, and then brought back when the call-back occurs.
 In other words, your call-back solution should maintain call-attached data.

 5) Do Explore Your Options

 There are, clearly, many aspects to consider when selecting a call-back system.
 It’s important to have a vendor you can trust to make sure all the angles are covered.

 A logical starting place is whether your existing call center platform has a native call-back option.
 Many platforms, both on-premise and cloud-based, have at least some form of call-back functionality.
 Although it’s convenient to have a built-in call-back feature, there are several potential downsides to consider:

 - If you change platforms in the future, you will have to start over.
 (As a bonus: having call-backs in place from a 3rd party during a platform transition is great way to mitigate any hiccups that might occur.)

 - If you have a multi-site or multi-platform scenario, you will need to configure each call-back solution separately.

 - If you send some of your calls to a BPO/outsourced call center, the call-back strategy won’t extend to those calls.

 Call-backs are one of the few call center technologies that are truly win-win: Callers have a more pleasant experience and the call center gets a more efficient operation.
 If you’re exploring this option today, we are happy to help any time.
-Sign up for a live demonstration to learn more about how call-backs work.
+Sign up for a live demonstration or watch our short video to learn more about how call-backs work.